September 25, 2020 5 min read 1 Comment

 By purchasing a slow fashion t-shirt, you’re supporting worker’s rights.
 You’re supporting a fair minimum wage and safe working conditions.
 It’s important to note, just because a piece of clothing is made in North America doesn’t mean worker’s rights were respected.
 While it is much more likely that workers are being treated fairly, sweatshops do unfortunately exist in North America.
 In an ideal world, all brands would be transparent about where their clothing is manufactured and the regulations they follow.
 But for now, we’ll have to do the research and reach out to brands to ask for this information.
 We’re proud to include our Supplier Ethical Practices checklist and information on our factories on our website.

 While sustainable fabrics are more costly, their environmental cost is substantially less.
-For example, Rayon from bamboo is 100% biodegradable, so it won’t sit in landfill for years.
+For example, Rayon from bamboo clothing is 100% biodegradable, so it won’t sit in landfill for years.
 Bamboo is also grown without pesticides, and it naturally regenerates.
 When it comes to dyeing fabrics, the regulations for wastewater disposal here in Canada are much more stringent than overseas, also reducing the environmental damage done.
 A sustainable slow fashion t-shirt would also be OEKO-TEX® Standard 100 certified to be free of harmful chemicals (as our fabrics are).
 Premium sustainable fabrics are inherently more expensive, and when you include having them knit and dyed in Canada the cost is even higher - though a worthwhile cost.

 A locally-made slow fashion t-shirt is environmentally ideal.
 For example, our clothing is all made within 35km of our office.
 This significantly reduces our carbon emissions as well as packaging waste created when shipping internationally.
 The other benefit is that it allows us to maintain a close relationship with our suppliers, ensuring ethical production.

 In the end, the slow fashion t-shirt will of course be more expensive given the use of premium sustainable fabrics and fairly paid labour.
 However, perhaps a more important calculation to make when considering the cost of clothing is the cost per wear - rather than just the price.
 If you’re unfamiliar with this term, it is essentially looking at how much an article of clothing will cost you each time you wear it.
-The fast fashion t-shirt may only be $8, but you only wear it 15 times before it shows signs of wear and tear.
-Whereas the $50 slow fashion t-shirt could be worn 115 times.
+The fast fashion polyester t-shirt may only be $8, but you only wear it 15 times before it shows signs of wear and tear.
+Whereas the $50 slow fashion bamboo and organic cotton t-shirts can be worn 115 times.
 Meaning the slow fashion t-shirt would actually be a better investment for you and of course the environment.
 For more information on this calculation, read our blog post, “What Is Your Cost Per Wear?
 Calculate Yours in 1 Easy Step!”